IamTheCarl/pcb_forge/README.md

         # The depth the tool should cut down to.
         # This can be done in multiple passes (see cutting configs below)
+        # Zero represents the board's surface, so normally you'd want to go
+        # below that, but because we're plotting with a pen, we want to
+        # ride right on the surface.
         cut_depth: 0.0 mm

         # The speed at which to plunge the tool.
         plunge_speed: 3000.0 mm/s

-        # The speed at which the tool can cut at.
+        # The speed at which the tool can "cut" at.
         work_speed: 3000.0 mm/s

     # Configurations used for cutting the board.
-    # This will be used for cutting through holes and the board's outline.
+    # This will be used for cutting through holes and the board's outline/shape.
     cutting_configs:
       # A laser can be used for cutting.
       cardboard_prototype: